 C. Monitoring Services Standard Monitoring Indicators Any recipient or sub-recipient or individual receiving federal funding is required to monitor for compliance with federal requirements and programmatic expectations at least annually.
 Development and consistent implementation of policies and procedures that establish uniform administrative requirements governing the monitoring of awards.
 Monitoring activities expected to include annual site visits of all Provider/Subrecipients.
 Review of the following program monitoring documents and actions: a.
 Policies and procedures b.
 Tools, protocols, or methodologies c.
-Reports

-d Corrective action relate

-d.
-Corrective action plans

-e.
-Progress on meeting goals of corrective

-action plans

-Review of the following fiscal monitoring

-documents and actions:

-Fiscal monitoring policy and procedures

-Fiscal monitoring tool or protocol

-Fiscal monitoring reports

-Fiscal monitoring corrective action plans

-Compliance with goals of corrective

-action plans

-Identification and description of individual

-employee salary expenditures to ensure that

-salaries are within the HRSA Executive Salary

-Limit.

-Determine whether individual staff receive

-additional HRSA income through other subawards or subcontracts.

-Identification of individual employee fringe

-benefit allocation.

-Review corrective action plans.

-, , , , , , , , , , , , , , , , , , ,

-Review resolution of issues identified in

-corrective action plan.

-Policies that describe actions to be taken when

-issues are not resolved in a timely manner.
+Reports d.
+Corrective action plans e.
+Progress on meeting goals of corrective action plans Review of the following fiscal monitoring documents and actions: Doufourness of final and it arises activities Fiscal monitoring policy and procedures Performance of fiscal monitoring activities Fiscal monitoring tool or protocol to ensure that Ryan White funding is being Fiscal monitoring reports used for approved purposes.
+Fiscal monitoring corrective action plans Compliance with goals of corrective action plans Identification and description of individual employee salary expenditures to ensure that Salary Limit salaries are within the HRSA Executive Salary HRSA funds may not be used to pay the Limit. salary of an individual at a rate in excess of the most current HRSA Executive Salary Determine whether individual staff receive Level II. additional HRSA income through other sub- awards or subcontracts.
+Salary Limit Fringe Benefits awaius oi subcontracts.
+If an individual is under the salary cap limitation, fringe is applied as usual.
+If an Identification of individual ampleyee frings Identification of individual employee fringe benefit allocation. individual is over the salary cap limitation, benefit allocation. fringe is calculated on the adjusted base salary.
+Daview competition action also Corrective actions taken when sub- Review corrective action plans. recipient outcomes do not meet program De la constitue office and settlement objectives and recipient expectations, Review resolution of issues identified in which may include: Improved oversight, corrective action plan.
+Redistribution of funds, a "corrective action" letter, and/or sponsored technical Policies that describe actions to be taken when assistance. issues are not resolved in a timely manner.